grosjo/fts-xapian/README.md

 Set "verbose=1" to see verbose messages in the log, "verbose=2" for debug Set "attachments=1" if you want to index attachments (this works only for text attachments)

-Memory usage : maxmem is the number of GB to be used by the indexer.
-It can be a fraction (e.g. maxmem=3.2).
-0 means no limit is considered (preferred for performance)

 Restart Dovecot: